larryaubstore/pouchdb-cordova-hello-world-with-sqlite-plugin/README.md

 Cordova PouchDB hello world app, with SQLite Plugin
 =====

+### Changes from original project
+    PouchDB 3.3.1 to PouchDB 6
+    Whitelist updated in config.xml
+    This example assume you have a CouchDB server running on 192.168.0.108

 This is a basic Cordova app.
 It was created using the `cordova` CLI, by running:

     cordova create pouchdb-hello-world